Kevin-JHG/Group5-Rapid-Reservation/Documentation/Knowledge-Base(KB)/User-Registration.md

 # User Guide: How to Register for an Account
-This guide walks you through the process of registering a new user account on the platform.
+This guide walks you through the process of registering a new user account for Rapid Reservation.
 Follow these simple steps to create your account and access all features, such as making table reservations, pre-ordering food, and receiving updates about your orders.

 ## Step-by-Step Instructions for User Registration
 1. Navigate to the Registration Page